richfelker/musl-cross-make/README.md

-Rather than building the whole toolchain tree at once, though, litecross starts by building just the gcc directory and its prerequisites, to get an "xgcc" that can be used to configure musl.
-It then configures musl, installs musl's headers to a staging "build sysroot", and builds libgcc.a using those headers.
-At this point it has all the prerequisites to build musl libc.a and libc.so, which the rest of the gcc target-libs depend on; once they are built, the full toolchain "make all" can proceed.
+Rather than building the whole toolchain tree at once, though, litecross starts by building just the gcc directory and its prerequisites, to get an `xgcc` that can be used to configure musl.
+It then configures musl, installs musl's headers to a staging "build sysroot", and builds `libgcc.a` using those headers.
+At this point it has all the prerequisites to build musl `libc.a` and `libc.so`, which the rest of the gcc target-libs depend on; once they are built, the full toolchain `make all` can proceed.

 Litecross does not actually depend on the musl-cross-make top-level build system; it can be used with any pre-extracted, properly patched